logo

 State Adopted Codes

 Fire code editions vary by state.
-FireCodes AI includes state-adopted codes and the NFPA standards referenced by those codes, so you can research the specific requirements that apply in your jurisdiction.
+FireCodes AI includes the codes each state has adopted into law, so you can research the specific requirements that apply in your jurisdiction.

 Why State Adoption Matters

-Building and fire requirements are published as model codes and standards by organizations like NFPA and ICC (International Code Council).
-ICC publishes the IBC and IFC, while NFPA publishes standards such as NFPA 13, 72, and 101.
-These documents do not become enforceable until they are officially adopted by a state or local jurisdiction.
-Each state chooses which edition of each code to adopt, and the adopted edition may differ from the most recently published version.
+Building and fire codes originate with organizations like NFPA and the ICC (International Code Council), but they do not become enforceable until a state or local jurisdiction adopts them into law.
+Each jurisdiction chooses which edition to adopt, and the adopted edition may differ from the most recent version.
+FireCodes AI hosts those adopted editions — the codes actually in force where your project is located.

 This means the requirements for your project depend on where it is located.
 A project in California may be subject to different adopted editions than a project in Texas or New York.
 Researching the wrong edition can lead to compliance gaps.